goradd/goradd/doc/quickstart.md

 automatically update to the latest version of everything.

 However, in GO 1.16, they made the go.mod file read-only by default.
-This is great for people who are trying to carefully control their builds, but for most of us, it made life more difficult.
+This is great for people who are trying to carefully control their builds, but for most development, it made life more difficult.
 The good news is that there are many ways to deal with the problem:
 1. Manually update using `go get` for every single dependency (Ugh).
 2. Add the `-mod mod` build flag whenever you are building